togarashimayo/togarashimayo.github.io/content/more/books.md

 ### Fictional
 * *Heidi* (original German version) by Johanna Spyri
-* *The Hunger Games: Sunrise on the Reaping* by Suzanne Collins

 ### Non-Fictional
-* *Stop Acting Rich* by Thomas J. Stanley
 * *Modern Software Engineering: Doing What Works to Build Better Software Faster* by Dave Farley

 ## Currently
-None right now!
+* *Gregs Tagebuch: Jetzt reicht's!* (*Diary of a Wimpy Kid: The Last Straw*'s German translation) by Jeff Kinney
+* *We Need to Talk About Kevin* by Lionel Shriver

 ## Already read

 ### 2025
+* *The Hunger Games: Sunrise on the Reaping* by Suzanne Collins
+* *Stop Acting Rich* by Thomas J. Stanley
 * *The Mirage* by Matt Ruff
 * *Classic German Cooking* by Luisa Weiss